keithhb33/AI-Movie-Shorts/README.md

 <h3>YouTube API Setup & Configuration</h3>

 Users must configure the YouTube API to access their particular YouTube channel.
 This configuration is optional if users only wish to generate MP4 files.

+<h3>Usage</h3>

+Place .MP4 files into the "movies" directory. <br />
+Ensure all filenames are the titles of their respective movies (Ex: "Pulp Fiction.mp4")